jin-r07/heart-disease-prediction-with-chatbot/README.md

-## Implemented Algorithm
+# Heart Disease Prediction with Chatbot
-Logistic Regression Algorithm
+This is my academic project.
+Implemented algorithm - Logistic Regression.